olamy/saml-plugin/doc/CONFIGURE.md

 ## Configuring Identity Provider (IdP)

 On the IdP side, you need to specify the location in Jenkins which accepts the HTTP POST with the authentication data (SAML response).
-This is [URL of Jenkins]/securityRealm/finishLogin.
+This is `JENKINS_URL/securityRealm/finishLogin`.
 This Jenkins URL  it is obtained from "Jenkins URL" field on Configure System, if you use a load balancer or reverse proxy or another kind of redirection in the middle check that the real URL it is configured on Configure System, if not the SAML Response will be not valid.
 So for example ***https://jenkins.example.com/securityRealm/finishLogin***.